SomajitDey/ipfs-chat/README.md

 The go-ipfs config file has been tuned to reduce resource (CPU/bandwidth/memory) consumption.

+**Tip**: To show bandwidth usage by the node at the end of a session, launch `ipfs-chat` with the `-b` flag.
+Note that this shows the cumulative bandwidth consumption by all `ipfs-chat` instances using the same node at the same time.

 ## Future directions

 1. Secure file sharing.
 Files to be shared can simply be dragged and dropped in the text-input area.
 Support for WSL.